-NYU Law is one of the largest and most diverse law schools in the US and top of the New York law school rankings.
-This school provides students with a customizable program experience with 16 available areas of study.
+New York University School of Law is one of the largest and most diverse law schools in the US and top of the New York law school rankings.
+NYU Law provides students with a customizable program experience with 16 available areas of study.
 This interdisciplinary approach functions effectively with the experiential and clinical aspects of the program, giving students an opportunity to address real-world issues.
-In this article, we will discuss admissions requirements, law school admissions statistics, academic curriculum, and other information to help you prepare your application to this program.
+In this article, we will discuss admissions requirements, law school admissions statistics, academic curriculum, and other information to help you prepare your application to NYU Law School.

 Article Contents